 For awhile, vitamin E supplements were a popular fad.
 But the scientific proof of their effectiveness is not yet in.
 It’s smarter anyway to get your vitamins from real food.
 That’s because real food contains lots more things than the one component we might be interested in.
 To work smoothly, our bodies need the whole package.

-And here’s a bonus: When eating foods with a high glycemic index (like rice, pasta, sugar or bread), including almonds helps control your blood sugar.
+And here’s a bonus: Including almonds when eating foods with a high glycemic index (like rice, pasta, sugar or bread) helps control your blood sugar.
 Despite their fat content, nuts help with weigh control rather than hinder it.

 Here are a few ways almonds can make your meals and snacks yummier and more nutritious.